crossorigin="anonymous">

 Understand Activity Limitations

-Know that some activities like cycling may not increase step counts but contribute to overall activity levels tracked by other Oura metrics.
+Know that some activities, like cycling, may not increase step counts but can contribute to overall activity levels tracked by other Oura metrics.

 Avoid Environmental Interference

-Limit exposure to strong vibrations or movements unrelated to walking that could cause sensor inaccuracies.
+Limit exposure to strong vibrations or movements unrelated to walking, as they can cause sensor inaccuracies.

-By following these tips, users can optimize their experience, ensuring the Oura Ring provides reliable and actionable step and activity data.
+By following these tips, users can optimize their experience and ensure the Oura Ring provides reliable, actionable step and activity data.

 (FAQs)